Corey Dickerson Player Props: Nationals vs. Brewers

-The Washington Nationals, including Corey Dickerson (.250 slugging percentage in past 10 games, including no home run), battle starting pitcher Corbin Burnes and the Milwaukee Brewers at Nationals Park, Monday at 7:05 PM ET.
+Corey Dickerson -- 1-for-3 with a double in his last game -- will be in action for the Washington Nationals versus the Milwaukee Brewers, with Freddy Peralta on the hill, on August 1 at 7:05 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Mets.
+In his most recent game, he went 1-for-3 with a double against the Brewers.

 Corey Dickerson Game Info & Props vs. the Brewers